garethkennedy/MECSim_Analytics/README.md

 Suite of python codes to preform analysis of MECSim results and automated scripting of MECSim runs (./MECSim_win7.exe)

+Note that you should always run a single MECSim on a roughly correct value set to ensure that the curve looks correct.
+For example too low resolution may lead to spurious spikes in the current.
+There are warnings in the MECSim output that guide the user to finding these or that abort when criteria for numerical stability are not met.
+Best to go through this before automation - machines can not do everything... yet.

 ## Analysis codes